Master of Arts in English

 Fiction writing; fiction; contemporary British and American literature

-Laura L. Beadling, Ph.D., Associate Professor
+Laura L. Beadling, Ph.D., Professor

 Gender, race and sexuality in American film; Native American film and culture; comics studies; television studies; rhetoric and composition